Diego Godín

-Diego Roberto Godín Leal (born 16 February 1986) is a Uruguayan professional footballer who plays as a centre-back for Argentine Primera División club Vélez Sarsfield and captains the Uruguay national team.
+Diego Roberto Godín Leal (born 16 February 1986) is a Uruguayan former professional footballer who played as a centre-back.

-Regarded as one of the best defenders of his generation, he started his professional career with Cerro and three years later was transferred to Primera División side Nacional.
-He since spent most of his professional career in Spain, representing Villarreal and Atlético Madrid and winning eight titles with the latter club, including the La Liga title in the 2013–14 season.
-He also played in Italy with Inter Milan and Cagliari, and in Brazil with Atlético Mineiro.
+Regarded as one of the best defenders of his generation, he started out at Cerro and three years later was transferred to Primera División side Nacional.
+He then spent the majority of his career in Spain, representing Villarreal and Atlético Madrid and winning eight titles with the latter club, including the La Liga championship in the 2013–14 season.
+He also played in Italy with Inter Milan and Cagliari, in Brazil with Atlético Mineiro and in Argentina with Vélez Sarsfield, retiring in 2023.

-A Uruguay international since 2005, Godín is the country's all-time most-capped player.
+A Uruguay international from 2005 to 2022, Godín is the country's all-time most-capped player.
 He represented the national side at four World Cups and six Copa América tournaments, winning the 2011 edition of the latter competition.

 Early life

 Godín was born in Rosario to Julio Godín and Iris Leal.
 Aged 4, during a family gathering, he nearly drowned after trying to catch fish in a river, but eventually swam to shore without the help of anybody.